onitsoft/Solidity-Course/lesson-4/README.md

 However, fixed point numbers are not fully supported by Solidity yet.
 They can be declared, but cannot be assigned to or from.

-So if you want to use float type division in Solidity, different size units will be have to be used unfortunately.
-We will have a look at an example of that in the next lesson.
+So if you want to use float type division in Solidity, different size units will be have to be used.

 ### Bytes